tymyrddin/purple/source/docs/cloud/cicd-exposure.md

 A CI/CD system has, by definition, the credentials needed to deploy to production.
 It has source code access, often build secrets, sometimes signing keys, and a privileged path into the cloud account that the security team may not be able to easily revoke.
 A compromise of the pipeline is functionally equivalent to a compromise of the production environment, and is often less visible because the activity looks like normal deployment traffic.
+The same access makes the pipeline a source of [operational fragility](operational-fragility.md): the right to deploy is the right to break, whether the trigger is malice or a bad merge on a Friday afternoon.

 The pipeline also has the build-time access that determines what runs.
 Code that passes review and tests can be modified during the build by a compromised pipeline before the artefact is signed.
 The downstream verification, where it exists,